lw8192/Red-Team-Rising/Unix/Linux_Priv_Esc.md

 [Lin Priv Checker](https://github.com/linted/linuxprivchecker)
 [Traitor](https://github.com/liamg/traitor)

+    traitor -p      #if user password is known
+    traitor -a      #try to exploit any identified vulnerabilities

 ### Specialized Scripts
 Verify web app is running in a Docker container - look for .dockerenv file in root of filesystem.
 [Docker and Container escapes - DEEPCE](https://github.com/stealthcopter/deepce)